AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

     - Create a file called `deployContactWebArchitecture.bicep` in the `iac` folder of your repo.
     - Create a file called `deployContactWebArchitecture.parameters.json` in the `iac` folder of your repo.

-    Add the following code to your `deployContactWebArchitecture.bicep` file (this should look really familiar, as it's just creating the resource group for now):
+    Add the following code to your `deployContactWebArchitecture.bicep` file:

     ```bicep
     targetScope = 'subscription'